grattan/R_at_Grattan/docs/Visualisation_cookbook.md

 ![](Visualisation_cookbook_files/figure-epub3/simple_scatter_grattan-1.png)<!-- -->

-Looks awesomesauce.
+Looks mind-blowing.
 The last label on the x-axis goes off the page a bit so you can expand the plot to the right in the `grattan_x_continuous` element:

 ```r